-- The CSRD scoping requirements for non-EU parent companies are based on a combination of physical presence in the EU (e.g. a subsidiary) and net turnover (revenue) generated in the EU. - There will be a separate disclosure standard for non-EU parent companies in the scope of the CSRD; such reporting will cover the parent's consolidated group i.e. not just its EU subsidiaries. - Reporting exemptions reduce but do not eliminate the reporting obligations of EU subsidiaries of non-EU parent companies.
+- The CSRD scoping requirements for non-EU parent companies are based on a combination of physical presence in the EU (e.g. a subsidiary) and net turnover (revenue) generated in the EU. - There will be separate disclosure requirements for non-EU parent companies in the scope of the CSRD covering the group level - i.e. not just its EU subsidiaries. - Reporting exemptions reduce but do not eliminate the reporting obligations of EU subsidiaries of non-EU parent companies.